panatrator69/shortener/README.md

 This will run the hooks only on files that are changed from the current git `HEAD`.

-To run pre-commit hooks on all files without a git command:
+To run pre-commit hooks on all files without a git commit:

 ```shell
 make lint-all